souravabhijith/smec_online_tool/README.md

 - `cmake --version`
 - `make` or `mingw32-make`

-## Testing
+## Build and Test
 Checkout the first_lesson branch
 `git clone --recursive https://github.com/BharathTalloju/smec_online_tool.git -b first_lesson`

-Go to build folder.
-If you are using a Unix machine run : `cmake -G "Unix Makefiles"`.
-Or on Windows: `cmake -G "MinGW Makefiles"`
+Go to build folder and run `cmake ..`.
+This will generate the necessary makefiles.
-Then run `make`.
+Then run `make` for compilation.

 For running the tests, run: `ctest --verbose`